MealLensAI/recipe-ai-harmony/ISSUE_RESOLUTION_SUMMARY.md

 ## Overview

-As a senior software engineer, I've addressed the outstanding issues in the MealLens AI application.
+I've addressed the outstanding issues in the MealLens AI application.
 Below is a comprehensive summary of the work completed.

 ## Issues Status